 What does a space heater do?

 At a base level, all space heaters heat the space they are placed in.
-However, each type will help heat the space in a different way, Hyland said.
+However, each type will help heat the space in a different way, according to Hyland.
 He broke down the four different types and how they work.

 - Ceramic space heaters: "A type of convection heater, ceramic space heaters warm the air as it blows over a hot ceramic plate or coils inside the unit.
 The body of the heater stays cool to the touch, which makes it popular for homes with kids and pets," said Hyland.

 - Forced-air heaters: "Also called fan-forced heaters, these convection heaters warm the air and circulate it around the room by fan.
 The fan allows the heat to be distributed quickly.
 Forced-air heaters are popular in offices or small workspaces," said Hyland.

 - Radiant heaters: "Radiant heaters are directional and heat the objects near it or in its path.
 These are ideal for a living room, bedroom or den and tend to retain heat for longer, even when the power is turned off," said Hyland.